SerhiiCho/englitopia/README.md

 ### How to start

 1. Rename config.example.php to config.php and put your settings there.
-2. Create database with name "englitopia", tables will be created for you by RedBeanPhp.
+2. Create database with name "englitopia"
-3. Go to a website and reload the browser.
+3. Import englitopia.sql dump file from the root of the app